lowjoel/kvm-guest-drivers-windows-wiki/VirtIO-FS:-Shared-file-system.md

 # Overview

-VirtIO-FS is a shared file system that lets virtual machines access a directory tree on the host.
+Virtiofs is a shared file system that lets virtual machines access a directory tree on the host.
 More information on the underlying approach is available at [virtio-fs.gitlab.io](https://virtio-fs.gitlab.io/).
-VirtIO-FS for Windows is a user mode file system, implemented using [WinFsp framework](https://github.com/billziss-gh/winfsp).
-VirtIO-FS consists of VirtIO-powered driver and user-space service based on WinFsp.
+Virtiofs for Windows is a user mode file system, implemented using [WinFsp framework](https://github.com/billziss-gh/winfsp).
+Virtiofs consists of VirtIO-powered driver and user-space service based on WinFsp.

 # Status

-VirtIO-FS is at an early stage of development and should be considered as a "Tech Preview" feature.
+Virtiofs is at an early stage of development and should be considered as a "Tech Preview" feature.
 To see what may not work, please check [known limitations](#known-limitations).

 # Setup

 ## Host

-This section shows how to setup VirtIO-FS device on the host side.
+This section shows how to setup virtiofs device on the host side.
 Two options are described: libvirt and QEMU.

 ### libvirt